jaleksandra395/Codac/README.md

 # Codac Assignment
 ## Description
-The aim of the assignment is to prepare data file for the company KommatiPara, which deals with bitcoin tradings.
+The aim of the assignment is to prepare a data file for the company KommatiPara, which deals with bitcoin tradings.
 Using 2 datasets, which contains client details and their financial details.
 The company needs to have one dataset including details from the two datasets without personal information and for specific countries.

 --------------------------------------------------------